circuitsim/electronic-circuit-simulation/DC Analysis/Modified Nodal Analysis.md

 A consequence of MNA is the appearance one or more zeros on the diagonal of the $$Y$$ matrix, as seen above.
 This can cause problems when using simultaneous equation solvers.

 It is possible to swap rows to move the zeros away from the diagonal, but a better method exists.
-This method involves eliminating the unknown current values and rearranging the equations to closer resemble conventional nodal analysis.
-This method results in equations that are often:
+This involves eliminating the unknown current values and rearranging the equations to closer resemble conventional nodal analysis.
+Doing this results in equations that are often:

 - Better conditioned numerically
 - More compact